rajivrawat982/FrontEnd-Chatbot/README.md

 # FrontEnd-Chatbot
-Create a front end of Chat bot  using Reactjs similar to Bank websites use.
+Created a front end of Chat bot  using Reactjs similar to Bank websites use.